Namutoni Camp: Our full report

-Medical care: There is a fisrt aid kit at Namutoni and some of the staff are first aid trained.
-The nearest doctor is in Tsumeb.
+- There is a first-aid kit at Namutoni and some of the staff are first-aid trained.
+The nearest doctor is in Tsumeb, about 115km away.

-Security measures: There's a low stone wall in-between the flood-lit waterhole and the chalets, to reduce the chances of dangerous animals entering the camp and security guards are also present at the camp.
+- There's a low stone wall between the waterhole and the chalets, to reduce the chances of dangerous animals entering the camp and security guards are also present at the camp.